nocomplexity/FreeAndOpenMachineLearning/MLlearningresources.rst

 Learning machine learning does not have to be very expensive or time consuming.
 Great learning material for machine learning is licensed under a Creative Commons license.
 For starters but also people who are already more familiar with the key concepts.

 This section presents an opinionated list of great machine learning learning resources.
 A lot of garbage is produced on the internet and even paid courses are often not that good.
-But most material released under a open license is of excellent quality.
+But most material released under an open license is of excellent quality.
 This list consist of very readable references and some great hands-on courses.

-Only resources that are real open, so resources published using a Creative Commons license (cc-by mostly) or other types of real open licensed material are included.
+Only resources that are real open, so resources published using a Creative Commons license (cc-by mostly) or other types of real open licensed material is included.

-Most learning resource include hands-on tutorials.
+Most learning resources include hands-on tutorials.
 So be ready to use a notebook, but most tutorials offer notebooks ready to use directly.

 - A Course in Machine Learning, http://ciml.info/